History

 The West Michigan GNU/Linux Users Group (WMLUG) was founded in 2006 by myself, Patrick TenHoopen, after talking the idea over with some friends.
 Its first meeting was held in March 2006.
 I had started using Linux in 2003 and my growing interest in it made me want to share my experiences with like-minded individuals.

-I have been a member of the West Michigan Novell Users Group (WMNUG) for many years, and have served on its board and helped organize its annual "Big EveNt", a local technology conference.
+I had been a member of the West Michigan Novell Users Group (WMNUG) for many years, and have served on its board and helped organize its annual "Big EveNt", a local technology conference.
 Using this experience, I felt comfortable starting up my own group.

-As stated on the home page, WMLUG's goal is to provide a friendly atmosphere to learn about using Linux and free (libre) and open-source software.
+As stated on the home page, WMLUG's goal is to provide a friendly atmosphere to learn about using GNU/Linux and free (libre) and open-source software.
 I encourage member participation and we have had many members give demonstrations or presentations over the years.